Frequently Asked Questions

 If you’re new to computer vision, object detection, image classification, and image segmentation tasks are a great way to start.
-NVIDIA provides pretrained AI-based CV models for these and many other tasks that you can include in your development project.
-These pretrained models are free to access through NVIDIA's TAO Toolkit on NGC.
+NVIDIA provides pretrained AI-based CV models for these and other computer vision tasks that you can include in your development project.
+These pretrained models are free to access through NVIDIA's NVIDIA's TAO Toolkit on the NGC catalog.

 When it comes to AI-based computer vision models, GPUs are the preferred development hardware for both training and deployment.
 The type of GPU hardware required depends on the specific application/solution area.
-Learn more about NVIDIA's specific developer hardware platforms and their requirement for different solutions here.
+Learn more about NVIDIA's professional desktop product and GPU requirements for different solutions.

 NVIDIA has a tremendous, passionate developer community.
-Learn more about their work and the benefits of the NVIDIA developer program here.
+Learn more about their work and the benefits of the NVIDIA Developer Program.

 We support you with the solutions and the training you need.

-Sign up for the latest, tailored newsletter updates from NVIDIA here.
+Sign up for the latest updates from NVIDIA.

 Follow and track us on:

-Find out more about who we are by reviewing the Corporate Social Responsibility that’s integral to our success and transforming the world.
+Find out more about who we are by reviewing NVIDIA Corporate Social Responsibility that’s integral to our success and transforming the world.